 There was a general freedom to practice religion in Eritrea until 2002, when the government announced it would recognize only four religious communities: the Orthodox Church of Eritrea, Sunni Islam, the Roman Catholic Church and the Lutheran-affiliated Evangelical Church of Eritrea.

 From 2002 to 2010, the government has jailed, tortured and killed numerous Eritreans for political and religious reasons, and tortured and killed many of them extra-judicially.
-Today, it is estimated that between 2,000 and 3,000 Christians are in Eritrean prisons.
+Today, it is estimated that there are just over 400 Christians in Eritrean prisons.
 Believers face deplorable conditions, including torture.
 Many are held in metal shipping containers with no ventilation or toilet facilities.

 Voice of the Martyrs Korea supports the Eritrean Underground Church through the discipleship training of the Eritrean refugee community that lives along the border of Ethiopia in four different camps close to the Ethiopian city of Shire.